fluxusfrequency/blog/measuring-clientside-js-test-coverage-with-istanbul.md

-# Cover Me, I'm Going In!
-## Measuring Clientside JavaScript Test Coverage With Istanbul
+# Measuring Clientside JavaScript Test Coverage With Istanbul

-Testing is a vital part of any application.
-Whether a project's authors are hoping for scalability, fewer bugs, or just code that stands the test of time, a solid test suite is essential to making those dreams come true.
+Testing is a vital part of any development process.
+Whether a project's authors are hoping for scalability, fewer bugs, or just code that stands the test of time, a solid test suite is essential.

-It's all well and good to write tests, but how do you know that you've tested the code that matters?
+It's all well and good writing tests, but how do you know that you've tested the code that matters?
 Did you cover the most important components?
-Did you test the sad path?
+Did you test [the sad path](http://engineering.imvu.com/2012/05/08/writing-resilient-unit-tests-3/)?
 The edge cases?
-What about the zero states?
+What about the [zero states](http://emptystat.es/)?

 Using [Istanbul](http://gotwarlost.github.io/istanbul/), you can generate a nice coverage report to answer these questions.
 In this article, we'll look at how to get it set up in a typical clientside JS project.

 ## A Note About Metrics

 Before we get into the process of setting up Istanbul, I'd like to talk about code coverage as a metric.
 Metrics in programming can be very two-sided.
 On the one hand, they can be very useful in measuring velocity and predicting completion of new features.
-But, they can also become self-fullfilling prophecies leading to bad code.
+But, they can also become self-fulfilling prophecies leading to bad code.

 For example, if a project manager or tech lead measures her programmers' effectiveness by counting the lines of code they write, she will not find that those who wrote the most lines are the ones that wrote the best code.
 In fact, there's a danger that some of the programmers will adopt a verbose style, using far more lines than necessary to get the same thing done, in order to bump their ranking.

 Placing a strong emphasis on test coverage as a metric can lead to a similar problem.
 Imagine that a company adopts a policy that any pull request must increase or maintain the percentage of lines tested.
 What will be the result?

-I imagine that in many cases, developers will write good tests to accompany their features an bugfixes.
-But what happens if there is a rush and they just want to get the code in?
+I imagine that in many cases, developers will write good tests to accompany their features and bugfixes.
+But what happens if there’s a rush and they just want to get the code in?

 Test coverage tools only count the lines that were hit when the test suite was run, so the developer can just run the line in question during the test, while making a trivial assertion.
 The result?
-The line is marked covered, but no failsafe has actually been put in place.
+The line is marked covered, but nothing meaningful is being tested.

-Rather than using test coverage as a metric that is required or to measure developer thoroughness, it makes a lot more sense to use coverage as a way of seeing which code and _isn't_ covered (hint: it's often `else` branches).
+Rather than using test coverage as a measure of developer thoroughness, it makes a lot more sense to use coverage as a way of seeing which code _isn't_ covered (hint: it's often `else` branches).
 That information can then be used to prioritize testing goals.

-TL;DR: Don't use code coverage to measure what's tested, use it to find out what isn't.
+In summary: don't use code coverage to measure what's tested, use it to find out what isn't.

 ## Time to Test